henrikmelin/lockdown-telescope/README.md

 * **Bits of wood** for the telescope mount.
 I have quite a bit of 18 mm plywood left over from when I built my kitchen, so will consider it free of charge. 🌳

+* **A bluetooth game pad.** I want something that'll manually move and focus the telescope and navigate the menu of the screen, so what better option than a games controller!
-* **A bluetooth game pad.** I got the [8BitDo SN30 Bluetooth Gamepad](https://shop.pimoroni.com/products/8bitdo-sn30-bluetooth-gamepad?variant=30713757597779) to use with my RetroPi setup.
+I already got the [8BitDo SN30 Bluetooth Gamepad](https://shop.pimoroni.com/products/8bitdo-sn30-bluetooth-gamepad?variant=30713757597779) to use with my RetroPi setup.

 ## Building the telescope mount